UCLA-MDSH/ucla-mdsh.github.io/_posts/students/2022-09-08-admittedstudents.md

 ## Title IX Training

 All students are required to complete **both** an online and in-person Title IX Training.
 This training is **mandatory**.
 Failure to complete both trainings will result in a registration hold being placed on your account.
 To register for the Title IX Training visit <https://grad.ucla.edu/titleix>.
-Deadline to register is **Thursday, November 3, 2022**.

 ## Covid-19 Vaccination